 Hyth meant a landing place for boats and hryther meant cattle.
 The hryther hyth was the landing place for cattle

 Soho is believed to get its name from an old hunting cry

 It was called the south work and became known as Southwark

 The Saxons called a Roman road a straet and their word for village was ham.
 So it was straet ham, the village by the Roman road.

 Surbiton may have been sud bere tun, which means south barley farm

-In the 17th century there were hamlets round the Tower of London
+In the 17th century, there were hamlets around the Tower of London

 The second part of the name comes from the Saxon word stede meaning place.
 The first part of the name is probably from wen meaning hill.
 So it was the place by the hill.